yongenportkey/portkey-workshop-contracts-demo/docs/smart-contract.md

 }
 ```

-Add implementation of CreateCharacter and GetMyCharacter methods in `HelloWorld.cs` as well:
+Add implementation of Initialize, CreateCharacter and GetMyCharacter methods in `HelloWorld.cs` as well:
 ```csharp copy
 using AElf.Sdk.CSharp;
 using Google.Protobuf.WellKnownTypes;